feizc/Video-Stable-Diffusion/README.md

 ## 1.How to use?

 This repository compatible with mostly environment equipped with transformers, and can be runned locally with pre-set ckpt.

-We provide mac and linux environement that can run our method fluently as example.
+In particular, we provide mac and linux environement that can run our method fluently as example.

 ### 1.1 Preparation